 Candidates generally don’t care about how long it takes to fill a slot in a different department, or how much that costs the company per quarter.
 Instead, they want respectful interactions with a recruiter and their candidate journey to be handled properly.

-Questions asked to candidates about these interactions, paired with hard-line measures about the recruiting process, help you establish realistic benchmarks that can help you optimize your CX process.
+Questions asked to candidates about these interactions, paired with hard-line measures about the recruiting process, help you establish realistic benchmarks that can help you optimize your recruitment process.

-You also need to listen to your hiring managers’ opinions – if they are negative, you need to find fast ways to provide them with better candidates that are a more suitable fit for their vacancies.
+You also need to listen to your hiring managers’ opinions – if they’re negative, you need to find fast ways to provide them with better candidates that are a more suitable fit for their vacancies.

 Recruiter performance: what do we recommend?